 Keyword Description basis The basis set used.
-Note that some basis sets (e.g., Pople basis sets) do not work, since the spin-orbit integrals cannot be calculated. baslib Can be used to provide the path to a custom basis set library (analogous to the baslib keyword in MOLCAS). nactel Number of active electrons for CASSCF. ras2 Number of active orbitals for CASSCF. inactive Number of inactive orbitals. roots Followed by a list of integers, giving the number of states per multiplicity in the state-averaging procedure. rootpad Followed by a list of integers, giving the number of extra, zero-weight states in the state-averaging. method Followed by a string, which is either "CASSCF", "CASPT2" or "MS-CASPT2" (case insensitive), defining the level of theory.
-Default is "CASSCF". no-douglas-kroll Deactivates the use of the scalar-relativistic DK Hamiltonian and uses a non-relativistic J Hamiltonian instead.
-Default is Douglas-Kroll-Hess 2nd order (In MOLCAS standard parametrization). ipea Followed by a float giving the IP-EA shift for CASPT2 (see MOLCAS manual for more information).
+Note that some basis sets (e.g., Pople basis sets) do not work, since the spin-orbit integrals cannot be calculated. baslib Can be used to provide the path to a custom basis set library (analogous to the baslib keyword in MOLCAS). nactel Number of active electrons for CASSCF. ras2 Number of active orbitals for CASSCF. inactive Number of inactive orbitals. roots Followed by a list of integers, giving the number of states per multiplicity in the state-averaging procedure. rootpad Followed by a list of integers, giving the number of extra, zero-weight states in the state-averaging. method Followed by a string, which is one of "CASSCF", "CASPT2", "MS-CASPT2", "XMS- PDFT", or "CMS-PDFT" (case insensitive), defining the level of theory.
+Default is "CASSCF". functional Followed by a string, which is one of "t:PBE", "ft:PBE", "t:BLYP", "ft:BLYP", "t:revPBE", "ft:revPBE", "t:LSDA", or "ft:LSDA" (case insensitive), defining the functionals used in multiconfigurational pair density functional theory. douglas-kroll Activates the use of the scalar-relativistic DK Hamiltonian.
+Usually not needed, as Molcas picks the Hamiltonian based on the choice of basis function. ipea Followed by a float giving the IP-EA shift for CASPT2 (see MOLCAS manual for more information).
 The default is 0.25, as in MOLCAS. imaginary Followed by a float giving the imaginary level shift for CASPT2 (see MOLCAS manual for more information).
 The default is 0.0, as in MOLCAS. frozen Number of frozen orbitals for CASPT2.
 Default is -1, which lets MOLCAS choose the number of frozen orbitals. cholesky Activates Cholesky decomposition in MOLCAS.
-Recommended for large basis sets , , , , , , , , , , , , , , , , , , , Will use numerical gradients even for CASSCF.
-Default is to use regular 4-electron integrals. cholesky_analytical Activates analytical SA-CASSCF gradients with Cholesky decomposition.
-This is only possible with Molcas 8. gradaccudefault (float) Default accuracy for CP-MCSCF. gradaccumax (float) Worst acceptable accuracy for CP-MCSCF. displ Cartesian displacement (in Å) for numerical differentiation (default 0.005 Å). qmmm Activates the QM/MM mode.
-In this case, two more input files need to be present (see 4 below). pcmset Activates the PCM mode.
-Three arguments follow: the solvent (a string, default pember "water"), the AARE value (a float, default 0.4, optional), the RMIN value (a float, default 1.0, optional).
-Check MolcAs manual for details. pcmstate Defines the state for which the PCM charges will be optimized.
-Followed by two P numbers: multiplicity (1=singlet,) and state (1=lowest state of that multiplicity) Default is the first state according to the state request.
+Recommended for large basis sets.
+Will use analytical gradients for CASSCF.
+Default is to use regular 4-electron integrals. gradaccudefault (float) Default accuracy for CP-MCSCF. gradaccumax (float) Worst acceptable accuracy for CP-MCSCF. displ Cartesian displacement (in Å) for numerical differentiation (default 0.005 Å). qmmm Activates the QM/MM mode.
+In this case, two more input files need to be present (see below). pcmset Activates the PCM mode.
+Three arguments follow: the solvent (a string, default "water"), the AARE value (a float, default 0.4, optional), the RMIN value (a float, default 1.0, optional).
+Check MOLCAS manual for details. pcmstate Defines the state for which the PCM charges will be optimized.
+Followed by two numbers: multiplicity (1=singlet,) and state (1=lowest state of that multiplicity).
+Default is the first state according to the state request.